 Preparing for the transition period ending with the UK no longer an EASA participant and without continued mutual recognition

 The future relationship between the UK and the EU on aviation safety will be negotiated during the transition period.
 The CAA and the industry need to be prepared for any scenario.
-We have been preparing for the transition period ending with the UK no longer an EASA participant for some time to ensure that, in this scenario, there would be maximum continuity and stability for passengers and the aviation and aerospace sectors.
+We have been preparing for the transition period ending with the UK no longer an EASA participant for some time to ensure that, in this scenario, there would be maximum stability for passengers and the aviation and aerospace sectors.
 A short summary guide to the regulatory framework in this scenario is here.

 The purpose of this microsite